root3nl/SupportApp/README.md

 ### Support App Extensions

 Support App Extensions enable administrators to create custom info items and populate those with output from scripts or commands.
 You can use your MDM solution to run scripts or commands to populate the Support App Extensions.
-Optionally we provide SupportAppHelper to run scripts or commands everytime the Support App popover appears to make sure data is up to date.
-Please read [Privileged commands or scripts (SupportAppHelper)](#privileged-commands-or-scripts-supportapphelper) down below for more info.
+Optionally we provide SupportHelper to run scripts or commands everytime the Support App popover appears to make sure data is up to date.
+Please read [Privileged commands or scripts (SupportHelper)](#privileged-commands-or-scripts-supporthelper) down below for more info.

 Below are the preference keys to enable Support App Extensions:
 | Preference key | Type | Default value | Description | Example |